 Aloha!
-My name is Zane Kekoa Schweitzer, I am 21 years old and from Maui, Hawaii.
+My name is Zane Kekoa Schweitzer and I am from Maui, Hawaii.
 I am from a family of athletes and ocean enthusiasts; my grandfather, Hoyle Schweitzer invented the sport of windsurfing, my father is an 18x world champion windsurfer and champion waterman, and my mother is as well a world champion windsurfer!

 I am honorably following in their footsteps as a 3rd generation professional waterman as ocean sports enthusiast and am passionate about my lifestyle and the sports I have made my career around!
 I started surfing on my own at the early age of 3, started motocross racing at the age of 6 and started following the world tour of windsurfing at the early age of 12!

 More recently I am following 3 different world tours (windsurf, SUP Surf & SUP Racing) and making as much friends and taking in as much experience and culture everywhere I go as I can!
 Proud owner of Maui Sports Adventures Water sports school and Camp with my brother Matty Schweitzer, and love to share the Aloha and joy of the sports I am passionate about and share my family story around the world!

 I have many goals I would like to accomplish in my life in many different sports, but for now I am working to accomplish my goals of becoming World Champion of the Stand Up World Tour and Stand Up World Series!

 I am also consistently trying to improve myself as an overall athlete and continue to innovate and inspire those younger & Older to never limit themselves in any aspect of life!
 I love to teach and train kids in different Watersports to share the love and opportunities that these Extreme Sports have brought into my life.